SilkRose/Pony/stories/hearths-warming-homecoming/hearths-warming-homecoming.md

 Celestia smiles.
 "About twenty minutes."

-"Sorry I took so long, you did a great of hiding them."
+"Sorry I took so long, you did a great job of hiding them."

 Celestia giggles.
 "I tried to give you plenty of time to think."